An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Cavco Industries Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CVCO stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Homebuilding industry.
+We show how CVCO stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Manufactured Home (Mobile Home) Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Cavco Industries, Inc., headquartered in Phoenix, Arizona, designs and produces factory-built housing products primarily distributed through a network of independent and Company-owned retailers.
 Cavco Industries is one of the largest producers of manufactured homes in the United States, based on reported wholesale shipments and marketed under a variety of brand names including Cavco, Fleetwood, Palm Harbor, Fairmont, Friendship, Chariot Eagle and Destiny.
 The company is also a leading producer of park model RVs, vacation cabins and systems-built commercial structures, as well as modular homes.
 Cavco's finance subsidiary, Country Place Mortgage, is an approved Fannie Mae and Freddie Mac seller/servicer and a Ginnie Mae mortgage-backed securities issuer that offers conforming mortgages, non-conforming mortgages and home-only loans to purchasers of factory-built homes.
 Its insurance subsidiary, Standard Casualty, provides property and casualty insurance to owners of manufactured homes.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.